 George Fox University has hosted more than 70 Red Cross blood drives.
 Faculty, staff and students have donated more than 1,500 gallons of blood, averaging more than 70 gallons per year since 2000.

 The George Fox Murdock Learning Resource Center and Portland Center library are open to the public and share their volumes and journals with several consortiums of academic and public libraries.

 George Fox provides tuition-free classes for senior citizens.

 Numerous students - many from the psychology, sociology or social work departments - have volunteer internships in local agencies and nonprofit organizations.

 Using student-employee funds, George Fox students work with the America Reads and America Counts programs at Newberg public schools.

 The majority of George Fox graduates stay in the Northwest, contributing to the region's workforce.
 George Fox is one of the largest producers of teachers in the state.
-George Fox's new bachelor's degrees in engineering and nursing are expected to ease labor shortages in the region.
+George Fox's bachelor's degrees in engineering and nursing ease labor shortages in the region.